marielagcw/Front-End-1/README.md

 I love Front and worked a lot on it!
 I had never worked in the IT sector before, that is why all this progress is very important to me.
+Here I show you my work from 0 to using SASS and animations.
-Thanks for visiting my repository
+We learned everything in our Frontend 1 subject at CTD by Digital House Thanks for visiting my repository